Wayne Thomas (ice hockey): Coaching and management career

-After retiring as a player, he was hired by the New York Rangers as a goaltending coach, one of the first in professional hockey.
+After retiring as a player, he was hired by the New York Rangers and became one of the first goaltending coaches in professional hockey.
 By January 1981, Thomas was third on the Rangers' goalie depth chart behind John Davidson and Doug Soetaert, and was seen by coach and general manager Craig Patrick to be more useful to the team as a coach; Thomas was announced to be coaching the team's goalies on January 28.
-He remained in that position until the end of the 1984–85 season.

-In 1985 Thomas became the head coach of the Salt Lake Golden Eagles of the International Hockey League (IHL), a Rangers affiliate.
-In his second year in Salt Lake City, the Golden Eagles won the Turner Cup and Thomas was awarded the Commissioner's Trophy as the IHL's Coach of the Year.
+He remained in that post till the end of the 1984–85 season, after which he became the head coach of the Salt Lake Golden Eagles, the Rangers' affiliate in the International Hockey League (IHL).
+A season later, the Golden Eagles won the Turner Cup and Thomas was awarded the Commissioner's Trophy as the Coach of the Year in the IHL.

 In 1986, he returned to the NHL as assistant coach of the Chicago Blackhawks, a hiring based in part on his work with goalies such as Mike Vernon with the Golden Eagles, and Glen Hanlon and John Vanbiesbrouck with the Rangers.
 Under head coach Bob Murdoch, Thomas focused on Chicago's goalies and was involved in the development of Jimmy Waite and Ed Belfour.
 During the 1989–90 season, Thomas served as head coach of the St. Louis Blues' IHL affiliate, the Peoria Rivermen.
 In January 1990, the Blues temporarily brought him to St. Louis as a de facto goaltender coach to consult on the development of Blues prospects Vincent Riendeau and Curtis Joseph.
 That summer Thomas was officially named a Blues assistant coach, with specialty in goaltending, and was specifically hired by head coach Brian Sutter for his experience.
 Thomas stayed on as an assistant coach in 1992 when St. Louis replaced Sutter with Bob Plager.

-In 1993, Thomas left the Blues to join the San Jose Sharks as assistant to the general manager and assistant coach.
-He remained in that role until the 1995–1996 season, when he was named assistant general manager.
+In 1993, Thomas left the Blues to become an assistant coach as well as an assistant to the general manager with the San Jose Sharks.
+He remained in that role until the 1995–96 season, when he was named assistant general manager.
 He was named vice president of the Sharks in 2001.
 He remained vice president and assistant general manager until his retirement in 2015.

-Personal life
+Personal life and death

-Thomas has a bachelor's degree in physical education from the University of Wisconsin.
-He and his wife, Barb, have two daughters, Gretchen and Abby, and three grandchildren, Erik, Elsje, and Harrison.
+Thomas had a bachelor's degree in physical education from the University of Wisconsin.
+He and his wife, Barb, had two daughters.

+Thomas died of cancer in Falmouth, Massachusetts, on July 16, 2025, at the age of 77.